Golden State Killer sentenced to life for 26 rapes, slayings

 Before sentencing, DeAngelo rose from a wheelchair, took off his mask and said to the court: “I listened to all your statements, each one of them, and I’m truly sorry for everyone I’ve hurt.”

-So many were his victims that Bowman sentenced DeAngelo in a university ballroom large enough to hold the survivors and their families, after an extraordinary three days of hearings in which they told in often heart-rending detail how he had upended their lives.
+Bowman sentenced DeAngelo in a university ballroom large enough to hold all the survivors and family members of victims.
+The sentencing followed an extraordinary three-day hearings in which they told in excruciating detail how he had upended their lives.

 DeAngelo sat silently through those hearings, expressionless in a wheelchair that prosecutors contended is a prop to hide his still vigorous health.